adamlove01/nuxt-ssr-secure-website/docs/systemd.md

 - 'Description' can be your domain name
 - 'Environment=NODE_PORT' should match the proxy port if you are using NGINX.
 Otherwise you can remove this variable.
 - 'WorkingDirectory' is the directory of your app.
-- 'ExecStart' is the path-to-node + the command 'nuxt start'.
-To find the Node path on your server, you can type `which node`
+- 'ExecStart' is the path-to-npm + the command ' run start'.
+To find the `npm` path on your server, you can type `which npm`

 mydomain.service
 ```